YasmineBB/curated/README.md

 Without the costs that come with a physical location, such as a gallery or space that sells art, there is more space for higher margins for both Curated, as well as the artist.

 With the popularity of smartphones and people being able to browse and shop on the go, it’s important that Curated capitalises on this opportunity, especially as B2C customers are more likely to make impulse purchases.
-Curated is a mobile first app that makes it east for customers to browse unique art pieces at home, work or on the go.
+Curated is a mobile first app that makes it easy for customers to browse unique art pieces at home, work or on the go.

 As an online intermediary, Curated uses its platform to bring artists and customers together.